gbxyz/perl-doh/README.md

 ## `dohd.pl` (DoH server)

 This script implements a simple DoH swerver using `Net::DNS` and `HTTP::Daemon`.
-It doesn't (currently) daemonise or do logging.
 You will need to put something in front of it to do SSL termination.